deniskyashif/blog/content/posts/2019-02-17-implementing-a-regex-engine.md

 }
 ```

 The NFA is simply an object which holds references to its start and end states.
-By following the **inductive rules**, we build larger NFAs by applying the three operations on smaller NFAs.
+By following the **inductive rules** (described above), we build larger NFAs by applying the three operations on smaller NFAs.

 ```javascript
 function concat(first, second) {